 Creed: Agnostic Atheist - I am an atheist because I don't believe in Gods, and I am an agnostic because I don't think imperfect beings are capable of knowing whether a perfect being exists.

-Philosophy: I study evolutionary biology, philosophy and psychology.
+PHILOSOPHY: I study evolutionary biology, philosophy, and psychology.
 I navigate life using the secular aspects of ancient and modern-day philosophies, including Absurdism, Empiricism, Existentialism, Nihilism, Objectivism, Rationalism, Stoicism, Utilitarianism, Buddhism, Humanism, and others.
 I ‘strawberry pick’ various ancient and modern-day philosophies.
 Then, I tweak, edit, improve, adapt, and practice my newly created philosophy in real-time, as I see fit, according to the times and conditions of my environment.

 Language: (Bilingual) Math & Music